Levant Crisis

 The Levant Crisis, also known as the Damascus Crisis, the Syrian Crisis, or the Levant Confrontation, was a military confrontation that took place between British and French forces in Syria in May 1945 soon after the end of World War II in Europe.
-French troops had tried to quell nationalist protests in Syria at the continued occupation of the Levant by France.
-With heavy Syrian casualties, British Prime Minister Winston Churchill opposed French action and sent British forces into Syria from Transjordan with orders to fire on the French if necessary.
+French troops had tried to quell nationalist protests in Syria against the continued occupation of the Levant by France.
+With hundreds of Syrian nationalists being killed by French troops, British Prime Minister Winston Churchill, wanting to maintain friendly relations with the Arabs, opposed French action and sent British forces into Syria from Transjordan with orders to fire on the French if necessary.

 British armoured cars and troops then reached the Syrian capital of Damascus, following which the French were escorted and confined to their barracks.
 With political pressure added, the French ordered a ceasefire.
-The crisis almost brought Britain and France to the point of war.
+Syria became fully independent in July 1946.
+The crisis infuriated the French leader Charles de Gaulle and almost brought Britain and France to the point of war.

 Background

-At the beginning of the 20th century, Syria and Lebanon were two Arab states occupying a region known as the Levant and were part of the Ottoman Empire.
+At the beginning of the 20th century, Syria and Lebanon were primarily Arab-populated regions corresponding to most of the region known to Europeans as the Levant and comprised multiple provincial (eyalet/vilayet) and sub-provincial units of the Ottoman Empire.
 After the Ottoman defeat there in World War I and as a result of the Treaty of Sevres, they were then ruled under a French mandate given by the League of Nations at the Paris Peace Conference in 1919.

 In 1936, Syria signed a treaty with France which provided Syrian independence.
-However, with the breakout of World War II this never happened as the French feared that Nazi Germany would capitalise if France relinquished its colonies in the Middle East.
+However, with the breakout of World War II this never happened as the French feared that Nazi Germany would fill the vacuum left by any French withdrawal from its mandates in the Middle East.
 Riots thus broke out and the new President Hashim al-Atassi resigned.
 With the fall of France in 1940, Syria came under the control of Vichy France until the British and Free French occupied the country in the Syria–Lebanon campaign in July 1941.
 Syria proclaimed its independence again in 1941, but it was not until 1 January 1944 that it was recognised as an independent republic.
 For several months after both Lebanon and Syria had seen demonstrations against the French.
 With more and more French reinforcements having arrived, the demonstrations soon escalated.